Kristoffer Borgli

 Kristoffer Borgli (born 1985) is a Norwegian film director and screenwriter.
-He wrote and directed the films Sick of Myself (2022) and Dream Scenario (2023), starring Nicolas Cage.
+He wrote and directed the films Sick of Myself (2022), Dream Scenario (2023), and The Drama (2026).

-Early life, family and education
+Early life

 Borgli was born in 1985 in Oslo, Norway.
 He grew up in a small suburb outside of Oslo, where skateboarding and making videos dominated his youth.
 At the age of 16, he worked at a video store for about three or four years, which sparked his interest in cinema and inspired him to pursue filmmaking.

 Career

 Borgli's first feature film was 2017's DRIB, "a real documentary based on a fake energy drink".
 His second feature film, 2022's Sick of Myself, is a story about a relationship, contemporary art, and alternate identity/personality creation.
+The film received a limited theatrical release, grossing approximately $1.1 million worldwide – about $106,000 from the United States and Canada, and roughly $997,000 internationally.

+In addition to his feature films, Borgli has directed several notable short films.
+His 2018 short film A Place We Call Reality received the Norwegian Film Critic Association award for Best Short of the Year.
+Another short film, Former Cult Member Hears Music For The First Time (2020), was an official selection at the Sundance Film Festival.

 His 2023 film Dream Scenario about an ordinary college professor who suddenly achieves viral fame after appearing in millions of people's dreams received widespread critical praise and Oscar-buzz for its lead actor Nicolas Cage.
 He was not nominated.
 In 2024, it was announced that Borgli would direct and executive produce a series adaptation of The Shards by Bret Easton Ellis for HBO.
-He ended up leaving the project, with Ryan Murphy taking over it in 2025.

-His next film is The Drama, produced by A24 with Zendaya and Robert Pattinson in the lead roles.
+He ended up leaving the project, with Ryan Murphy taking it over in 2025.
+His most recent film, The Drama, produced by A24 and starring Zendaya and Robert Pattinson in the lead roles was released in April 2026.

-In addition to his feature films, Borgli has directed several notable short films.
-His 2018 short film A Place We Call Reality received the Norwegian Film Critic Association award for Best Short of the year.
-Another short film, Former Cult Member Hears Music For The First Time (2020), was an official selection at the Sundance Film Festival.
+As of April 2026, Borgli is also developing a new feature film titled The Damage, which is based on the book The Damage by Harper Ellison.

+Personal life

+Allegedly, he wrote an article for the Norwegian magazine D2, where he described a relationship with a teenage girl in high school, "ten years younger than me."